-- The aim of the Postgraduate Certificates is to provide students with a detailed knowledge and understanding of either military communications or sensors systems with particular regard to electronic warfare. - The aim of the Postgraduate Diploma course is to provide students with a detailed knowledge and understanding of military electronic warfare systems consisting of both communications and sensor systems. - In addition, the MSc course enables the student to carry out an in-depth investigation into an area of electronic warfare to further enhance their analytical capability. - Successful graduates of this course should be fully equipped for roles in defence intelligence, systems development and acquisition, involving the specification and analysis of such systems.
+- The aim of the Postgraduate Certificates is to provide students with the skills required to analyse, compare and investigate the performance of military EW systems. - In addition, the MSc course enables the student to carry out an in-depth investigation into an area of electronic warfare to further enhance their understanding through to the design and testing of a military EW system - Successful graduates of this course should be fully equipped for roles in defence intelligence, EW systems development and acquisition, involving the specification, analysis and formulating recommendations for such systems.

 Officers of the armed forces and for scientists and technical officers in government defence establishments and the defence or related industry.
-It is particularly suitable for those who, in their subsequent careers, will be involved with the specification, analysis, development, technical management or operation of military radar, electro optics, communications, sonar or information systems, where the emphasis is on an electronic warfare environment.
+It is particularly suitable for those who, in their subsequent careers, will be involved with the specification, analysis, development, technical management or operation of military radar, electro optics, communications, or information systems, where the emphasis is on an electronic warfare environment.